Istanbul E-pass includes Dolmabahce Palace Tour with English speaking Professional Guide. For details, please check "Hours & Meeting."

-It is open between 09.00-16.00 except for Mondays.
-The first garden of the Palace is open every day.
+It is open between 09:00-17:00 except for Mondays.
+The first garden of the palace is open every day.
 In the first garden of the Palace, you can see the clock tower and enjoy a beautiful meal in the cafeteria located on the Bosphorus side

 How much do the Dolmabahce Palace tickets cost?

-The Palace has two sections.
+Dolmabahce Palace has two sections.
 You can purchase both tickets from the ticket department by cash or credit card.
-You don't have to make a separate reservation, but the Palace has a daily visitor number.
-The management may close the Palace reaches this daily number of visitors.
+You don't have to make a separate reservation, but the palace has a daily visitor number.
+The management may close the palace reaches this daily number of visitors.

 How to get to the Dolmabahce Palace?

-From the old city hotels or Sultanahmet hotels; Take the T1 tram to Kabatas station, the line's end.
+From the old city hotels or Sultanahmet hotels; Take the tram (T1 line) to Kabatas station, the line's end.
 From Kabatas tram station, the Dolmabahce Palace is 5 minutes walk.

-From the Taksim hotels, Take the funicular from Taksim square to Kabatas.
-From Kabatas tram station, the Palace is 5 minutes walk.
+From the Taksim hotels; Take the funicular (F1 line) from Taksim Square to Kabatas.
+From Kabatas tram station, the Dolmabahce Palace is 5 minutes walk.

 How much time is needed to visit the Dolmabahce Palace and what is the best time?

 There are several rules to visit.
-Taking pictures or videos inside the Palace is prohibited.
-Touching objects or stepping on the original platform of the Palace is also prohibited.
-For these reasons, inpidual visits to the Palace are not available.
-Every visitor visiting the Palace has to use a headset system.
+Taking pictures or videos inside the palace, touching objects, or stepping on the original platform of the palace is prohibited.
+For these reasons, individual visits to the palace are not available.
+Every visitor visiting the palace has to use a headset system.
 During the visit, every visitor is observed for safety purposes.
-With these rules, the Palace takes about 2 hours to visit.
-Travel agencies use their headset systems, and this enables the tour inside Palace faster.
-The most suitable time to visit the Palace would be early in the morning or late in the afternoon.
-The Palace is busy, especially in the noon
+With these rules, the palace takes about 1.5 hours to visit.
+Travel agencies use their headset systems and this enables the tour inside the palace faster.
+The most suitable time to visit the palace would be early in the morning or late in the afternoon.
+The palace is busy, especially at the noon.

 The history of the Dolmabahce Palace

-As a visitor, you enter the Palace from the ceremonial road.
-The first room of the Palace is Medhal hall.
-Meaning entrance, this was the first room every visitor would see in the Palace.
-The people working in the Palace and the head secretariat is also here in this first hall.
+As a visitor, you enter the palace from the ceremonial road.
+The first room of the palace is Medhal Hall.
+Meaning entrance, this was the first room every visitor would see in the palace.
+The people working in the palace and the head secretariat is also here in this first hall.
 After seeing this room, ambassadors in the 19th century would be using a crystal staircase to see the audience hall of the Sultan.
-The audience hall of the Palace was the place that the Sultan would be used to meet with kings or the ambassadors.
+The audience hall of the palace was the place where the Sultan would be used to meet with kings or the ambassadors.
 In the same hall, there is also the second-largest chandelier of the Palace.

-The highlight of the Palace is Muayede Hall.
+The highlight of the palace is Muayede Hall.
 Muay means celebration or gathering.
 The majority of the big celebrations of the royal family were held in this room.
-The biggest chandelier of the Palace, which is nearly 4.5 tons in weight, is visible in this room.
+The biggest chandelier in the palace, which is nearly 4.5 tons in weight, is visible in this room.
 The biggest handmade carpet is also decorating the beautiful reception hall.

-Harem of the Palace has a separate entrance.
+The harem of the palace has a separate entrance.
 This was the place where members of the royal family stay.
 Similar to the Topkapi Palace, close family members of the Sultan had rooms inside the Harem.
-After the collapse of the Empire, Mustafa Kemal Ataturk stayed in this section of the Palace.
+After the collapse of the Empire, Mustafa Kemal Ataturk stayed in this section of the palace.